fbpx

 In the photo, Cathy Kincaid wears a simple, collared bright blue dress.
 She sits on a cushioned wooden bench beside a mullioned window with her dogs on her lap.
 To the side, a wood side table holds a collection of blue-and-white porcelain, including the lamp.

 Cathy Kincaid with her beloved dogs.
-Photo by Haynsworth Photography

 Q&A

-Flower: What a pleasure to page through the book!
+FLOWER: What a pleasure to page through the book!
 What made you decide to publish a book now?

 Cathy Kincaid: Well, it’s the first and last!
 It was hard work, just coordinating projects and photographs, getting the right balance, and saying what I wanted to say.
 That said, once I started working on it, it was really fun—revisiting projects and the people who made each one a success.
 And it was important that it give readers practical information, such as sources about where to find something and how and why I made a decorating choice.
 I worked really hard to include all of that.